catherinehulshof/Fall2019-biology/materials/course-intro.md

     * Practice is really important for learning skills like this
     * Work on exercises in class
 	* Will require additional programming time after class
-	* Due end of the day on Tuesday
+	* Due end of the day on Tuesday via Blackboard
 	* 75% of grade

 * Topic Lectures